 A match is determined by comparing information in a field in an incoming record with information in that field in existing records.
 The field used for matching is the one specified in the Incoming Records Must Match list.
-For example, if the ID field is used, the ID in an incoming record is compared to the ID in the existing records.
-If a match is found, the record is handled according to the If Match is Found option you select.
-For more information, see How a Match is Determined.
+For example, if the ID field is used, the ID in an incoming record is compared to the ID in existing records.
+If a match is found, the record is handled according to the If Match is Found option.
+This is explained in How a Match is Determined.